How to Select a CNA Training Program near Sheep Springs New Mexico

 The Job of a CNA

-- Administering basic care to patients
+- Providing basic services to patients

-- Checking patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status

 - Cleaning and dressing patients

 - Transferring patients to other areas